Opening: 4 PM, 13 July, 2019

 Opening on 13 July, ShanghART Beijing is pleased to present three significant (series) works by renowned artists Geng Jianyi, Liang Shaoji and Apichatpong Weerasethakul.
 Demonstrating the artists' bold experimentation and challenge of different artistic languages, this exhibition recontextualises these three (series) works and allows them to be in conversations with each other.

-Known as a seminal figure of the 'avant-garde' art movement and one of the most influential conceptual artists in China, Geng Jianyi's Door series will be on view in this show, which was also included in the opening exhibition of our Beijing gallery eleven years ago.
-Through the readymades—eight old refrigerator doors, the artist is able to convey his critical thinking of everyday life: this kind of imported goods marks the end of an era of cellaring.
+Known as a seminal figure of the avant-garde art movement and one of the most influential conceptual artists in China, Geng Jianyi's Door series will be on view in this show, which was also included in the opening exhibition of our Beijing gallery eleven years ago.
+Through the readymades - eight old refrigerator doors, the artist is able to convey his critical thinking of everyday life: this kind of imported goods marks the end of a era of cellaring.
 Attached to these items, the Polaroid photographs nevertheless examine the relationship between individuals and the world, and reveal Geng's sustained exploration of identity throughout his career.

 The exhibition is on view through 25 August 2019.